RAMPAGELLC/knight/README.md

 ## 🚀 Getting Started

-You can start using Knight in two ways:
+You can start using Knight in three ways:

 ### Option 1: Clone via Git
 ```bash